-- All school and college staff have a responsibility to provide a safe environment in which children can learn. - All school and college staff have a responsibility to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
-All staff then have a responsibility to take appropriate action, working with other services as needed. - All staff have a responsibility to read and properly understand 'Keeping Children Safe in Education Information for All School and College staff', DfE guidance 'What to do if you're worried a child is being abused', the School Code of Conduct for staff and other adults who work with children, the School's Child Protection Policy and the procedures to follow if they have concerns about a child regardless of the presumed seriousness of the case. - In addition to working with the Designated Safeguarding Lead staff members should be aware that they may be asked to support social workers to take decisions about individual children. - If at any point there is a risk of immediate serious harm to a child a referral will be made Cumbria Safeguarding Hub immediately anybody can make a referral;
+- All staff should be aware of the process for making referrals to children's social care and of the role they might be expected to play in assessments following that referral. - All staff have a responsibility to read and properly understand 'Keeping Children Safe in Education Information for All School and College staff', DfE guidance 'What to do if you're worried a child is being abused', the School Code of Conduct for staff and other adults who work with children, the School's Child Protection Policy and the procedures to follow if they have concerns about a child regardless of the presumed seriousness of the case. - If a staff member has any concerns about a child there should be a conversation with the DSL to agree a course of action, although any staff member can make a referral to Children's Social Care.
+If a referral is made by a member of staff, they should inform the DSL as soon as possible. - If at any point there is a risk of immediate serious harm to a child a referral will be made Cumbria Safeguarding Hub immediately anybody can make a referral;